wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-metrics.md

       </td>

       <td>
-        any properties of this event that you wish to pass to VWO.
+        Any properties of this event that you wish to pass to VWO.
 E.g: for a "purchase" event, some properties could be "cartValue", "currency", "shippingMethod" etc. These must be passed as key-value pairs, and the property name should exactly match what you set while creating the event in VWO > Data360>Events.
       </td>
     </tr>
   </tbody>